riastrad/cyberbspace/posts/2024/violence-and-derision.md

 In any case, this isn't a perfect book — so few are.
 But it is refreshingly devoid of cliché and interesting in its premise.
 Worth checking out if you happen to see it in a little library some day.

-[^1]: I have dreams some day of making an app where books I put into circulation can do like Foursquare checkins, but that is a project for a rainy day.
+[^1]: I have dreams some day of making an app where books I put into circulation can do, like, Foursquare check-ins and you can watch them move around in time and space.
+But that... is a project for another, more rainy day.
 [^2]: I plan to write about this trip in a separate post.
 Fear not.
 [^3]: I did preemptively put several books into the little library rotation before we moved, so I don't feel excessive guilt over taking this one out of circulation completely.